shmyaksi/installation-grafana/README.md

 https://grafana.com/docs/grafana/latest/installation/docker/

-If you have another OS, use this guide to install Docker:
+Unless you are on Linux, use this guide to install Docker:

 https://docs.docker.com/get-started/#set-up-your-docker-environment